delapazruiz/WBE.framework/README.md

 ## About

-This repository provides access to the materials (code-data), software-environments (NetLogo, Rstudio, Docker containers), and the steps for reproducing the results from the publication: *Framework for wastewater-based epidemiology: Integrating modeling for Wastewater Surveillance*.
+This repository provides access to the materials (code-data), software-environments (NetLogo, Rstudio, Docker containers), and the steps for reproducing the results from the publication: *Wastewater-based epidemiology framework: Collaborative modeling for sustainable disease surveillance*.

 The information below guides you to execute two NetLogo simulations.
 The main outputs are the figures representing the results of the mentioned publication.